huggingface/datasets/docs/source/filesystems.rst

 - `dropbox <https://github.com/MarineChap/dropboxdrivefs>`_ for access to dropbox shares
 - `gdrive <https://github.com/intake/gdrivefs>`_ to access Google Drive and shares (experimental)

-These known implementations are going to be natively added in the near future within ``datasets``.
+These known implementations are going to be natively added in the near future within ``datasets``, but you can use them already simular to ``s3fs``.

 **Examples:**